mentalmove/HeapSort/README.md

 will be reduced by one (making the last element untouchable); then potential violations of the heap rules (caused by the new first element) must be corrected.

+This process will be repeated until the touchable collection's size is one.